 Texture is an underappreciated aspect of what a quality rug can add to a room.
 The finishes of the furnishings you already own can provide a guideline to selecting the proper texture for your rug, as contrast is the key to presenting a visually pleasing look.

 Spaces dominated by textured upholstery and vintage-grain wood with years of character can be highlighted by a smoother rug while sleek, modern pieces pair well with fluffier rugs.
-Of course, practicality should always be taken into account, so spaces that experience high traffic or frequent dining should feature flat rugs for easier maintenance.
+Of course, practicality should always be taken into account, so spaces that experience high traffic or frequent dining should feature flat rugs for easier maintenance and don’t forget that you want to buy locally from palm beach to new york to san francisco rugs.

 The size of an area rug is another important element of how well it functions as an element of your décor.
 Large rugs can extend the visual size of a room by providing contrast that continues beyond the visible profiles of your furniture, while a rug that is too small can get lost among more dominant pieces or even make the entire room feel smaller.